 Creational Design Patterns, as the name implies, deal with the creation of classes or objects.
 They serve to abstract away the specifics of classes so that we'd be less dependent on their exact implementation, or so that we wouldn't have to deal with complex construction whenever we need them, or so we'd ensure some special instantiation properties.

 They're very useful for lowering the level of dependency between our classes and controlling how the user interacts with them as well.

-The design patterns covered in this article are:
+The design patterns covered in this section are:

-Say you're making software for an insurance company which offers insurance to people who're employed full-time.
+Say you're making software for an insurance company that offers insurance to people who are employed full-time.
 You've made the application using a class called

-However, the client decides to expand their business and will now provide their services to unemployed people as well, albeit with different procedures and conditions.
+However, the client decided to expand their business and will now provide their services to unemployed people as well, but with different procedures and conditions.